 Declaring Majors and Minors

-Undergraduate students may declare their majors upon admission to the university or may elect to join programs for undeclared students before declaring a major.
+Undergraduate students may declare their majors upon admission to Northeastern University or may elect to join programs for undeclared students before declaring a major.
 Students must declare a major no later than the end of the sophomore year.
 Majors and concentrations are described under the various schools and colleges in this catalog.

 Students should declare a minor as early as possible and no later than the end of the junior year.
 Students must fulfill all requirements for the minor and major concurrently and may not extend their program of study to complete a minor.
 Completion of the requirements of a major, minor, or concentration is noted on the transcript.